-- DAC RF output traces - Single-ended 50 Ω co-planar wave guide for output traces is recommended. - Use short RF traces.
+- DAC RF output traces - Differential 100 Ω co-planar wave guide for output traces is recommended. - Use short RF traces.
 Place DAC close to edge of PCB to shorten the length of output and clock traces.
-This helps to minimize PCB loss and coupling - Avoid width/spacing differences when entering a landing pad (eg. a balun) by tapering or by redefining width/space rules for the traces - Power supply planes - Ensure sufficient lateral spacing between two power planes (about 3x the thickness of the plane is recommended) - Insert ground plane between adjacent power planes where possible
+This helps to minimize PCB loss and coupling - Stitch the ground plane with ground vias uniformly along the output trace. - Avoid width/spacing differences when entering a landing pad (eg. a balun) by tapering or by redefining width/space rules for the traces - Power supply planes - Ensure sufficient lateral spacing between two power planes (about 3x the thickness of the plane is recommended) - Insert ground plane between adjacent power planes where possible

-Figure 156.
+Figure 150.
 Example Power Plane Routing

+Bypass Capacitors

-- Bypass Capacitors - Use bypass capacitors with in-pad vias and place between the pin and the power plane.
+- Use bypass capacitors with in-pad vias and place between the pin and the power plane.
 Avoid sharing ground vias or pads of bypass caps used for different power rails - Minimize stubs on bypass capacitors to avoid parasitic inductance